Bite Me The Show About Edibles

 |---|---|---|

-| Butter & Oil | 2 mo / 6+ mo frozen | Refrigerate in airtight glass.
+| Butter and Oil | 2 months / 6+ months frozen | Refrigerate in airtight glass.
 Freeze in portions for long-term.
-Separation is normal, stir before use. |
+Separation is normal; stir before using. |

 | Tincture | Indefinitely | Sealed amber glass dropper bottle, away from light.
 No refrigeration needed. |

-| Sugar & Salt | Indefinitely | Cool, dry place in an airtight jar.
-Avoid humidity; clumping signals moisture exposure. |
+| Sugar and Salt | Indefinitely | Cool, dry place in an airtight jar.
+Avoid humidity; clumping means moisture got in. |

 | Honey | 1 year+ | Room temperature or refrigerate.
 Honey is naturally shelf-stable; cannabis honey follows the same rules. |

-| Milk | 3–5 days | Refrigerate immediately.
+| Milk | 3 to 5 days | Refrigerate immediately.
 Does not freeze well.
 Make small batches as needed. |

 Most failed infusions come down to a handful of predictable errors.
 Here's what to watch for before you waste good cannabis on bad technique.

 Cannabinoids can pool unevenly in batters and doughs.
-Mix thoroughly and consider using multiple infused ingredients for better distribution throughout the batch.
+Mix thoroughly, and consider using multiple infused ingredients for better distribution throughout the batch.

 You now have the foundation.
 Decarb.
 Choose your medium.
 Infuse.
 Label.
 Create.
 Dose carefully.
 Store properly.
 Repeat until you're making the best edibles of your life.